saverkamp/tree-trails-prospect-park/importing-database-data.md

 # Importing data into Memento or Airtable

-Data can be generated through the Python code in the [tree_trails_prospect_park.ipynb notebook](tree_trails_prospect_park.ipynb) or downloaded directly from the data/ directory of this repository.
-For Airtable, you can simply make a copy of [this database](https://airtable.com/shrdBZbluYxYIeO5d).
+Data can be generated through the Python code in the [tree_trails_prospect_park.ipynb notebook](tree_trails_prospect_park.ipynb) or downloaded directly from the [data/](https://github.com/saverkamp/tree-trails-prospect-park/tree/master/data) directory of this repository.
+For Airtable, you can skip everything below and simply make a copy of [this database](https://airtable.com/shrdBZbluYxYIeO5d).

 ## Importing data into Memento
 Before starting you should have ready the two datasets for import, tree_species.csv and tree_trails.csv.